man and woman sitting on bench facing sea

 • Maintaining connection, closeness, and shared moments

-You don’t have to work this out alone.
+You do not have to work this out alone

 man and woman standing in front of sink